soumya1318/SplitKare/README.md

 5. View the split, and reset anytime.

 🤝 Contributing

 Contributions are welcome!
 If you'd like to improve this project, please fork the repository and create a pull request with your changes.

 🌻Thank you for your visit :)
-⭐Star the project if you like it!
+Star the project if you like it!